 Mother and farmer, cocoa is her source of income.
 From the Fortaleza del Valle Corporation, Lupe has received a microcredit from Oikocredit that she will invest in the installation of a new irrigation system.

-Oikocredit Catalunya is one of the 30 associations that make up the Cooperative Society Oikocredit, which works in the field of global development and self-employment through ethical finances.
+Oikocredit Catalunya is one of the 30 associations that make up the worldwide cooperative and social impact investor Oikocredit, which works in the field of global development and self-employment through ethical finances.

-The Oikocredit Cooperative Society has its headquarters in Holland, but it also exists in 12 other countries around the world.
-The cooperative captures the savings of people or entities and invests them in projects in the South.
+Oikocredit has its headquarters in Holland, but it funds partners in 71 countries around the world.
+The cooperative and social impact investor captures the savings of people or entities and invests them in projects in the South.

 As the worker at Oikocredit Catalunya Sergi Salavert explains, Catalan workers get savings from the North and invests them in the projects that the Dutch general headquarter suggests.